The benefits of hot desking

 While there are clearly a number of benefits to hot desking, it's important to be mindful of any downsides, too.

 The biggest one being that not everyone likes the flexibility to sit in a different place every day.
 Some people like the comfort of knowing their surroundings and who they will be sitting next to and shaking this up can prove unsettling.
 It's important that organisations, and managers in particular, are aware of this and able to have the necessary conversations with affected staff members so they feel supported and heard.

-Another key downside is that of isolation.
-Hot desking tends to follow the first-come, first-serve rule of selecting a desk.
+Isolation can be another side effect of hot desking.
+It tends to follow the first-come, first-serve rule of selecting a desk.
 That means, in practice, the early bird always catches the desk of their choice, while those held up by transport delays, in meetings - or just working a different shift pattern - miss out.
 It can be disheartening to commute some distance to an office only to find you have to sit in a different place, or on a different floor, to the rest of your team.

 This aspect can mean that some employees just don't bother coming into the office as much, their attitude being that they may as well be anywhere if they can't physically sit with their co-workers and interact with them face to face.
 This can create an unhealthy level of absenteeism where employees who once felt motivated and part of a unit now feel cut off and disconnected with no sense of belonging.